 Keeping informed of a bills's status is important to all of us in the fields of child welfare and attendance.
 The goal of this web page is to bring attentions to the status of key bills that are pending, to link our members and friends to the actual bills being discussed and recognize when pertinent bills become law.
 CASCWA is fortunate to have three legislative representatives, Allen Dosty, Sherman Garnett and Dan Martin.

-Dr. Allen L. Dosty, Jr. is the Coordinator of Child Welfare and Attendance with Lodi Unified School District in Northern California which serves a diverse population of 32,000 students.
+Dr. Allen L. Dosty, Jr. is the Coordinator of Child Welfare and Attendance with Lodi Unified School District in our San Joaquin Section which serves a diverse population of 32,000 students.
 For more than 20 years, he has dedicated his life to educating and enriching the lives of children and is committed to removing barriers and creating options and excellence in education for all students.
 He began his career in education working with at-promise students as a teacher and administrator in the Grant Joint Union High School District (now Twin Rivers USD); prior to transitioning to Lodi USD.
 In Lodi USD, over the past 12 years, he has served as site administrator and Principal in both traditional and alternative educational settings and has occupied his current position for the past three years.
 Dosty has a passion for helping others and strongly believes that education opens many doors and affords options for life in every field of human endeavors.

 Sherman Garnett has been a public school educator for forty five years.
 During this period of time, Sherman has served in various roles ranging from teacher, athletic head coach, dean, assistant principal, principal, child welfare and attendance administrator and governing board member.
 Currently, Sherman is an adjunct professor of school administration specializing in school law at Cal State San Bernardino and Pupil Services Academy director for the Association of California School Administrators( ACSA).
 Sherman has served CASCWA for over twenty years which includes serving as section and state president.